wp-plugins/child-theme-configurator/readme.txt

 The Rule/Value tab lets you find specific values for a given rule and then edit that value for individual CSS selectors that use that rule/value combination.
 First, find the rule you wish to override by typing in the Rule autoselect box.
 Select by clicking with the mouse or by pressing the "Enter" or "Tab" keys.

-This will load all of the unique values that exist for that rule in the parent stylesheet with a Sample preview for that value.
-If there are values that exist in the child stylesheet that do not exist in the parent stylesheet, they will be displayed as well.
+This will load all of the unique values that exist for that rule in the parent theme stylesheet with a Sample preview for that value.
+If there are values that exist in the child theme stylesheet that do not exist in the parent stylesheet, they will be displayed as well.

-For each unique value, click the "Selectors" link to view a list of CSS selectors that use that rule/value combination, grouped by query with a Sample preview of the value and inputs for the child value.
-Any existing child values will be automatically populated.
+For each unique value, click the "Selectors" link to view a list of CSS selectors that use that rule/value combination, grouped by query with a Sample preview of the value and inputs for the child theme value.
+Any existing child theme values will be automatically populated.

-Click "Save" to update the child stylesheet and save your changes to the WordPress admin.
+Click "Save" to update the child theme stylesheet and save your changes to the WordPress admin.

 If you want to edit all of the rules for the CSS selector you can click the “Edit” link and the CSS selector will automatically load in the Query/Selector Tab.

-== @import Tab and Web Fonts ==
+== Web Fonts Tab ==

-You can add additional stylesheets and web fonts by typing @import rules into the textarea on the @import tab. **Important: do not import the parent theme stylesheet here.** Use the &quot;Parent stylesheet handling&quot; option from the Parent/Child tab.
+You can add additional stylesheets and web fonts by typing @import rules into the textarea on the Web Fonts tab. **Important: do not import the parent theme stylesheet here.** Use the &quot;Parent stylesheet handling&quot; option from the Parent/Child tab.

 == Files Tab ==